GuillaumeMorini/orchestration-workshop/slides/containers/Training_Environment.md

 - This could put a bit of stress on the local WiFi and slow us down.

-- Instead, we use a remote VM that has a good connectivity
+- Instead, we use remote VMs that has a good connectivity

 - In some rare cases, installing Docker locally is challenging: